scherersebastian/home/blog/2023-08-25-mastering-the-art-of-prompt-engineering/index.md

 2. Model Auditing: Regularly evaluate the model's output in different scenarios to identify any erratic behavior.

-3. Output Validation: Always include a layer of human oversight or automated checks to validate the model's output against known parameters or ground truth.
+3. Output Validation: Include a layer of human oversight or automated checks to validate the model's output against known parameters or ground truth.

 ### Best Practice: Review Your Outputs